gojodevelop/Pharos-Full/README.md

+  ## Update RPC.
+This bot uses the default Pharos RPC URL.
+If you want it smoother, create your own RPC at https://zan.top/service/apikeys and then Copy apiKey paste in file .env

-  # Update Pharos tool using nodejs (noproxy and proxy)
+  # Update Pharos bot using nodejs (noproxy and proxy)

 ✔️ Auto mint badge